 Moving from drawing to gardening, we discussed germination and compost making.
 We learned about rabbit dung as a fertiliser and this led to a discussion of fertilisers in general.
-The school lawn is full of plantain, so discovered the use of this ‘weed’ for reducing methane in cattle and improving protein content in grass (in 2021 Teagasc are promoting clover and plantain sowing in order to reduce Ireland’s emissions).
+There is plenty plantain in the school lawn.
+The children discovered the use of this ‘weed’ for reducing cattle methane and improving protein content in grass (in 2021 Teagasc are promoting clover and plantain sowing in order to reduce Ireland’s emissions).
 We learned how to use of sheep’s wool in making compost – this led to a conversation on daggings, shearing, and natural fibre clothing versus synthetics.
-Many of the children weren’t aware they were wearing plastic but gave great insight on the price of wool paid to farmers versus the cost of shearing.
+Many of the children weren’t aware they were wearing plastic but had great insight on the price of wool paid to farmers versus the cost of shearing.
 We learned about contemporary wool uses - insulation, erosion defence, water retention etc.

 After an extended conversation, the children dug the herb and salad beds, crushed shells for mulch, and sowed beans.
 A very successful workshop but challenging to complete all activities in a short time.

-Subjects included in our art and gardening workshops this week were: Languages (Spanish, Latin, Irish, Welsh, German, English) History, Nature, Art, Science, Geography.
+Subjects included in our art and gardening workshops were: Languages (Spanish, Latin, Irish, Welsh, German, English) History, Nature, Art, Science, Geography.

 Charcoal drawing from observation by a senior pupil